I guarantee you won’t break a sweat while learning the Spanish alphabet.

 FluentU videos can be one way to integrate both first hearing Spanish and then seeing how it’s written and practicing the writing yourself.

-You can always jump back to this post if you come across something that seems confusing, but in general you’ll find that the Spanish alphabet is one of the easiest and most pleasurable parts of learning the language.
+Additionally, you can always jump back to this post if you come across something that seems confusing, but in general you’ll find that the Spanish alphabet is one of the easiest and most pleasurable parts of learning the language.

 One thing that many learners do overlook and that is very important: Learn how to spell out your own first and last names!
 Unless your name is already something that Spanish-speakers know how to handle (like Ana or María) you’re going to be asked to spell it out for people.
 And, this happens to be a great way to practice the alphabet in a usable context.